 CEMETERY WALK: The Halifax Historical Society is sponsoring a walk to the Pennell Hill Cemetery on Saturday, Oct.
-6. This site is believed to contain the oldest gravestone in town.

 Those interested in the walk may meet at the school/town office at 11 a.m. for carpooling.
 Bring a sandwich and enjoy the fall weather while eating lunch on Kevin McQuade’s property.
 This is a short walk and children are welcome.
 There is no charge.

 In case of inclement weather, the rain date is Oct.
 13. If in doubt, or having further questions, call Gretchen Becker at 802-368-2352.